 After you have cut your broccoli florets, don’t toss the stems!
 You can julienne the stems and use them to make Broccoli Slaw.

-- 1 tablespoon olive oil
+- 1 Tbsp olive oil

-- 1 tablespoon soy sauce
+- 1 Tbsp soy sauce

 - 1/2 small onion, cut in thin strips